 The Gilbert River in the Gulf Savannah region of northern Queensland has long been identified as having the potential to develop an irrigated agriculture industry.
-Serious investigations in this regard were undertaken by the Queensland Government from 1998 to 2000, resulting in a proposal to establish 'Green Hills' dam.
-Further investigations have recently been undertaken into the irrigation potential of the region, driven by recent private sector expressions of interest, and its significance as a nation-building and regional development initiative.
+Serious investigations in this regard were undertaken by the Queensland Government from 1998 to 2000 before being put on hold.
+Between 2008 and 2011, regional stakeholders further developed the business case for expansion of the Gilbert River Irrigation Area, culminating in the joint State and Federal announcement of the \$10 million North Queensland Irrigated Agriculture Strategy (NQIAS) in late 2011.

-The purpose of this report is to provide a balanced summary of the potential of the Gilbert River and to facilitate Government and private sector investment in the irrigated agriculture opportunities.
+The purpose of this report is to highlight current investment opportunities within the Gilbert River Irrigation Area and to provide a balanced summary of the potential of the Gilbert River.